intel-iot-devkit/smart-video-workshop/object-detection/README.md

 This tutorial uses a Single Shot MultiBox Detector (SSD) on a trained SqeezeNet* model to walk you through the basic steps of using two key components of the Intel® CV SDK: the Model Optimizer and Inference Engine.

 Inference is the process of using a trained neural network to interpret meaning from data, such as images.
-The code sample in this tutorial feeds a short video of pedestrians, frame-by-frame, to the Inference Engine which subsequently utilizes an optimized trained neural network.
+The code sample in this tutorial feeds a short video of cars, frame-by-frame, to the Inference Engine which subsequently utilizes an optimized trained neural network.
 The photos below show an example frame from the video, one before inference and one after.

 <br>